Disney World discounts and promotions are things people always ask about. Everybody wants to get the best deal for their trip.

 - In general, vacation packages (which include a room, tickets, and an optional Disney Dining Plan) don’t save you money but they are convenient.
 Disney bundles the popular components together to make it easier on you, not to save you some cash.

 - Where to find current discounts.
 Current Disney World offers can be found at a link for special offers at the bottom of the main Disney World page.
-We also list them on the monthly dashboards.

 - You can only use 1 discount at a time.
 For example, if you get Free Dining, you can’t also get a discount on your hotel room.